ashahmir/Python-Error-Handling-Notes/README.md

 | `RuntimeError`        | A generic error that occurs during program execution, usually when nothing else fits.          |
 | `RecursionError`      | Happens when a function calls itself too many times without stopping.                          |
 | `StopIteration`       | Raised to signal the end of a loop from an iterator.                                           |

+Now these errors might trigger you up if you are writing a piece of code with full dedication and suddenly one of these bad boys pop up to destroy all the Love for coding you have built in years.

+However I am writing these notes to help you connect more with these errors.

+Instead of Rage Quitting after encountering one of them, I want you to use them yourself.

+Doing so will further improve your codes and make them look more professional.

+So lets start discussing a few terminoligies.

+1. "try": This keyword allows the program to run a specific block of code and all the remaining terminologies related to error handling rely on this.
+   E.g: try:
+             open("file.txt")

+2. "except": Now incase the piece of code written in the "try" block gives any error, the program will go straight to the except part of the code.
+   Referring to our example above, If a file named "file.txt" doesn't exists, the interpreter now moves to the lines shown below.
+   E.g: except:
+                 open("file.txt", "w")
+   Since in Python, if a file doesnt already exists but it is opened in "write" or "append" mode, it will automatically create that file.